hitem/CleanBot/README.md

   Manually test the cleaner in the current channel. `TIME` can be `all` to delete all messages or a number of hours.

 - `!checkpermissions`
   Check your permissions.
+This wont show rolename, but it will show your permission id.

 - `!listchannels`
-  List all channels in the current guild.
+  List all channels + channel_id on the current server (discord calls it guild).

-### Permissions

-Only users with roles listed in the `MODERATOR_ROLES` environment variable can execute the commands.

-### Environment Variables

-- `DISCORD_BOT_TOKEN`
-  Your Discord bot token.

-- `STATE_FILE_PATH`
-  Path to the state file where the bot saves its configuration for persistance settings.

-- `MODERATOR_ROLES`
-  Comma-separated list of roles allowed to execute bot commands.

 ## Logging